sallyhan22/Cat-Memory-Game/README.md

 ## Optimizations
 1. Ensuring synchronicity when restarting the game
    - Currently, I utilize setTimeOuts in order to delay certain events (e.g. flipping of cards is disabled until cards have been shuffled), as I noticed that the UI didn't update in       the correct order
-   - This bug could be seen if users click on the restart button and then cards extremely quickly, but it is unnoticed for average to fast speeds of these clicking movements
+   - This bug can be seen if users click on the restart button and then a card extremely quickly, but it is unnoticed for average to fast speeds of these clicking movements
-   - This could mean potentially introducing some asynchronous code and functions to ensure that certain behaviour is blocked until others have finished, and not relaying on time delays
+   - This could mean potentially introducing some asynchronous code/functions to ensure that certain behaviour is blocked until others have finished, and not relaying on time delays

 2. Changing the data structure used to store the cards
    - Currently, each card is represented by its own HTML element, which means the number of cards in a given game must be determined before it starts (i.e. before the user runs the program)
-   - Using another data structure (like a JavaScipt array), would allow for more dynamic game-time, as users would be able to choose how many cards they want to play with at the start of each game
+   - Using another data structure (like a JavaScipt array), would allow for more dynamic game-play, as users would be able to choose how many cards they want to play with at the start of each game

 ## References: